-- 3. "Education records" means any record maintained by Santa Monica College or an agent of the College which contains personally identifiable information related to a student.
+- "Student" means any person who attends or has attended Santa Monica College.
+The word "attend" includes, but is not limited to, attendance in person or online-remote by paper correspondence, videoconference, satellite, Internet, or other electronic information and telecommunications technologies for students who are not physically present in the classroom. - 2.
+"Record" means any information recorded in any way, including, but not limited to, hand writing, print, computer media, video or audio tape, film, microfilm, and microfiche. - 3.
+"Education records" means any record maintained by Santa Monica College or an agent of the College which contains personally identifiable information related to a student.
 The following are not education records: - Records that are kept in the sole possession of the maker, are used only as a personal memory aid, and are not accessible or revealed to any other person except a temporary substitute for the maker of the record. - ii.
-Records relating to an individual who is employed by an educational agency or institution, that are made and maintained in the normal course of business, relate exclusively to the individual in that individual's capacity as an employee; and are not available for use for any other purpose.
-Records relating to an individual in attendance at Santa Monica College who is employed as a result of his or her their status as a student are education records and not excepted under paragraph of this definition. - iii.
-Records made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her their professional capacity or assisting in a paraprofessional capacity which are made, maintained, or used only in connection with treatment of the student and disclosed only to individuals providing the treatment.
-For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are part of the program of instruction at the agency or institution; - iv.
+Records relating to an individual who is employed by the College an educational agency or institution, that are made and maintained in the normal course of business, relate exclusively to the individual in thattheir individual's capacity as an employee; and are not available for use for any other purpose Records relating to an individual in attendance at Santa Monica College who is employed as a result of his or her their status as a student are education records and not excepted under paragraph of this definition. - iii.
+Records made or maintained by a physician, psychiatrist, psychologist, or other recognized medical or other professional or paraprofessional acting in his or her their professional capacity or assisting in a paraprofessional capacity which are made, maintained, or used only in connection with treatment of the student and disclosed only to individuals providing the treatment.
+For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are part of the program of instruction at the agency or institutionCollege; - iv.
 Records maintained by Santa Monica College if (a) the records are maintained solely for law enforcement purposes, (b) are revealed only to law enforcement agencies of the same jurisdiction, and (c) the office holding these records does not have access to education records maintained by the College. - v.
-Alumni records which contain information about a student after they are he or she is no longer in attendance at the College and which do not relate to the person as a student. - vi.
-Grades on peer-graded papers before they are collected and recorded by a teacher.
+Alumni records which contain information about a student after they are he or she is no longer in attendance at the College. and which do not relate to the person as a student. - vi.
+Grades on peer-graded papers before they are collected and recorded by an teacher instructor.